 This editorial beautifully captures my present state of mind.
-And that being how I just don’t feel like doing much of anything despite being inundated.
-I'm lethargic, a little under-inspired and a whole lot of overwhelmed.
-And maybe this listlessness pertains to my birthday which looms a few days away.
-Or maybe it’s just Mercury in retrograde, causing havoc and doping me with some seriously lousy mojo.
+And that being how I just don’t feel like doing much of anything despite being utterly inundated.
+I am lethargic, feeling that melancholia, a little under-inspired and a whole lot of overwhelmed.
+And maybe this listlessness pertains to my birthday which looms a mere few days away.
+Or maybe it’s just Mercury in retrograde; causing havoc and doping me with some seriously lousy mojo and melancholia.

-I found these images over on The Poor Homme and fell in love with the photography.
-Something in them resonated with something deep within myself, something I was unable to describe.
-But as I began to read I was taken aback with the narration.
-The way this piece was intricately dissected, putting words down that I was unable to articulate myself.
+I found these images over on The Poor Homme and fell in love with the rawness of the photography.
+Something in them resonated with something deep within myself; something I was unable to describe.
+But as I began to read I was taken aback with the writing.
+His words intricately dissected the melancholia, putting words down that I was unable to articulate myself.

 That last line though (see quote above between images).
 How we refrain from speaking of such things.
 How much rings true of today’s society and in particular the online world.
 We are compelled to camouflage those shadows that uncontrollably linger about; hide away our melancholia.
 We feel the need to obscure what darkens our days and all because they just doesn’t filter well on Instagram.
 I find myself sickened by this perpetually fake perfection we strive to portray.
 That life comes only in shades of flawless white with zero tones of grey or black.
 While I’ve been guilty of the former I certainly don’t mask those shades of grey and tones of black in my own writing.
 In truth we can’t photoshop the negative away in reality so why must we here?